rivethealth/buildkite-webhook-aws-terraform/README.md

 ## Usage

 The webhook token should be stored as a secure string in AWS Systems Manager Parameter Store.
-Use a comma separated list for multiple allowed tokens.
+To allow multiple tokens, use a comma separated list.

 Multiple HTTP resources can be created.
 Each corresponds to a separate SNS topic.

 SNS messages have an attribute "event" with the contents of X-Buildkite-Event.
-You may use this for subcription [filter policies](https://docs.aws.amazon.com/sns/latest/dg/message-filtering.html).
+You may use this for subscription [filter policies](https://docs.aws.amazon.com/sns/latest/dg/message-filtering.html).

 ### Inputs